Tree plantation: Ownership

 As of 2019, an estimated 49% of forests in the United States are owned by families.

-Notable corporations include Greenwood Resources, which is owned by TIAA-CREF.
+Notable corporations include Greenwood Resources, which is owned by TIAA.

 Problems

 Monocultures

 In contrast to a naturally regenerated forest, plantations are typically grown as even-aged monocultures, primarily for timber production.
 Plantations are always young forests in ecological terms.
 Typically, trees grown in plantations are harvested after 10 to 60 years, rarely up to 120 years.
 This means that the forests produced by plantations do not contain the type of growth, soil or wildlife typical of old-growth natural forest ecosystems.
 Most conspicuous is the absence of decaying dead wood, a crucial component of natural forest ecosystems.

 Plantations are usually near- or total monocultures.
 That is, the same species of tree is planted across a given area, whereas a natural forest would contain a far more diverse range of tree species.

 In the 1970s, Brazil began to establish high-yield, intensively managed, short rotation plantations.
 These types of plantations are sometimes called fast-wood plantations or fiber farms and often managed on a short-rotation basis, as little as 5 to 15 years.
 They are becoming more widespread in South America, Asia and other areas.
 The environmental and social impacts of this type of plantation has caused them to become controversial.
 In Indonesia, for example, large multi-national pulp companies have harvested large areas of natural forest without regard for regeneration.
 From 1980 to 2000, about 50% of the 1.4 million hectares of pulpwood plantations in Indonesia have been established on what was formerly natural forest land.